PV Solar Module Compatibility

 How to Calculate a PV Module's Voltage (Vmp) in Different Ambient Temperatures

 Bifacial modules should also be de-rated in voltage.
 Tigo recommends using the maximum bifacial boost figures.
-If the datasheet does not clearly show max current (with a bifacial boost), a consideration of a possible 20% boost should be factored in.
+If the datasheet does not clearly show max current (with a bifacial boost), a 20% boost should be factored in.

 ✅ Frame fit:

 The PV Module frame size must be compared to the TS4 dimensions.